open-compensation-token-license/license-token-website/wikisrc/nft-community-building.md

 #### 1. Overcoming Initial Skepticism

 NFTs, despite their popularity, are still met with skepticism by some due to their complexity and market volatility.
 As a community leader, it's essential to provide clear, educational content that demystifies NFTs.
 Regularly host Q&A sessions and create resources that explain NFT concepts in simple terms.
+Learn about [NFT scams and frauds](https://www.license-token.com/wiki/nft-scams-and-frauds).

 #### 2. Managing Conflicts and Disagreements